asvd/jailed/README.md

 ```

-Creating a plugin from a string with a source code is very similar, it
+Creating a plugin from a string with a source code is very similar,
-is performed using `jailed.DynamicPlugin` constructor:
+this is performed using `jailed.DynamicPlugin` constructor:

 ###### application.js